Rockport Reservoir, Utah Kokanee Salmon Fishing

 Stocking Kokanee in Rockport

 The state of Utah began stocking kokanee salmon in Rockport Reservoir in the spring of 2020.
 Fishermen shouldn’t expect to catch any salmon from the reservoir until about 2022, assuming they survive and take to the lake.
 By the stocking reports though, I’m optimistic.
 About 400% more kokanee were introduced to Rockport Reservoir in 2021 than were introduced in Upper Enterprise Reservoir in 2020, which leads me to believe that the DWR probably thinks that kokanee have pretty good odds of surviving in Rockport Reservoir.
 Additionally, in 2022, I started seeing reports of people catching kokanee.
 July of 2022 I saw one post of a guy that caught 3 fat kokanee along with a slew of rainbow trout.
+Since that time, reports have continued to come in.
 They’re thriving and ready for the catching.

 What to Use for Catching Kokanee